somitmittal/Role_Based_Access_Control/README.md

-The Assignment Folder contains 3 files:
+The Repository contains 3 files:

 1) rbac_user.py - This file is used to create new users and assign them different roles like Admin,Manager etc. A user can be assigned multiple roles.
 Contains 3 functions: